What is lichen planus?

 What causes lichen planus?

-In many cases, the cause of lichen planus can’t be found.
-It is not contagious.
-You can’t “catch” it from or “give” it to someone else.
+Lichen planus is not contagious.
+You cannot catch it from or give it to someone else.
 It is not caused by stress, but sometimes stress makes it worse.

-How is lichen planus treated?
+How is lichen planus diagnosed?

+There is no cure for lichen planus.
 Most of the time, the bumps caused by lichen planus go away without any treatment after about a year.
-If your lichen planus is severe or if you have many bumps, your doctor may prescribe corticosteroid pills.
+However, treatment can help improve the rash and reduce symptoms.

 - Do I have lichen planus?